 Diversify your product offerings

-One way to reduce risk for your Amazon business is to diversify your product offerings.
+One way to reduce your Amazon business risks is to diversify your product offerings.
 If you sell a single product or brand, you are putting all of your eggs in one basket.
 If that product is discontinued, or delayed by supply chain issues, or sees an influx in competition, your entire business is at risk.

 When you sell several different products, your exposure is spread across a diversity of offerings.
 Now, your Amazon business is prepared to navigate a short term issue with your primary product.
 Your other products can maintain momentum for your store, and you can also use the other products to cross-promote and make up for any lost sales.